 CareerLink guides students through the maze of academic and career information, provides job seeking and career-readiness tutorials, and helps students with planning for life after college.
 CareerLink offers activities that help students achieve competencies in self-appraisal, goal setting and analysis of job roles.
 CareerLink includes the Handshake job posting service, academic and career resources, current articles, advice and tips.
 Using Handshake, students can apply for jobs and internships with national and regional employers, locate on-campus and work study jobs, register for company information sessions and workshops, gain advice from the Handshake community and schedule on-campus interviews.

 The Career Center houses Matty’s Closet, which provides enrolled students with gently used professional clothing at no cost, as well as career education on professionalism.

 Comprehensive career services are provided at no charge to currently enrolled CSUN students and continue for a year after graduation.
 Tseng College students and CSUN alumni receive a modified career service package at no charge, including access to job fairs, career events and CareerLink.

-Associate Director: Nyla Dalferes
+Interim Director: Nyla Dalferes